Please join us at the North Salem Christmas Tree, Titicus Road, just east of Baxter Road on Christmas Eve, 6:00pm.

 IN THE WORKS

-History Tour of North Salem – co-sponsored with the town recreation department.
-If transportation via town bus is possible we will set this up.
+History Tour of North Salem – co-sponsored with the Town Recreation Department.
+Transportation will be via the Town's senior bus.
 Stay tuned.

 Did you miss some of the events shown below?
 Become a member and never miss another!